 President, Duke Regional Hospital

-Katie Galbraith is President of Duke Regional Hospital.
-Galbraith has a solid track record of building a culture of inclusion and respect through more than 19 years of progressive experience in hospital operations, strategic planning, marketing and corporate communications within a world-class academic health system.
-Since 2001, she has held various responsibilities at Duke Regional Hospital, from marketing and business development to hospital operations, serving as vice president before being named president in May 2014.
+Katie Galbraith, MBA, FACHE, is President of Duke Regional Hospital.
+She has a solid track record of building a culture of inclusion and respect through more than 20 years of progressive experience in hospital operations, strategic planning, marketing and corporate communications within a world-class academic health system.
+Since 2001, she has held various responsibilities at Duke Regional Hospital, from marketing and business development to hospital operations, serving as vice president before being named President in May 2014.

 In her role, Galbraith oversees Duke Regional Hospital, a 369-bed community hospital with 17,000 annual admissions and 63,000 annual emergency visits.
 Duke Regional has a strong tradition of caring for Durham and the surrounding communities and has been part of Duke University Health System since 1998.
-For the past four years, Duke Regional has ranked among the top 10 hospitals in the state by US News & World Report.
+The hospital has consistently been recognized for excellence in patient care, including achieving Five Stars from CMS in 2019 and 2020.

-Prior to joining Duke Regional Hospital, Galbraith was the public relations manager for Duke Children’s Hospital and Health Center.
-She has also worked in media relations for the Jamestown-Yorktown Foundation in Williamsburg, Va.; as a reporter and freelance writer for The Cape Cod Times, The Virginian-Pilot, and Navy Times; and as a studio guide for Universal Studios Florida.
+Prior to joining Duke Regional Hospital, Galbraith was public relations manager for Duke Children’s Hospital and Health Center.
+She has also worked in media relations and as a reporter and freelance writer.